NoobosaurusBlog/Nooblogaurus/me.md

 <div class="panel">
   <h1>// Noobosaurus R3x</h1>
+  <p>L3 H4ck3r L3 Plu5 n00b Du w3b.
+I do bug bounty, recon, OSINT, CTFs, and occasional LLM chaos.</p>
-  <p>Security tinkerer, OSINT enthusiast, and builder of scrappy tooling.
-Blogosaurus is my lab notebook for the scripts, cheat sheets, and utilities that survive real-world use.</p>
+  <p>Nooblogaurus is my “take notes” dump: the scripts, cheat sheets, and little terminal tools that actually work… even if the code is a crime scene.</p>
-  <p>I map attack surfaces for fun, automate the boring recon, and share the outputs so smaller teams don't have to start from zero.</p>
+  <p>I map attack surfaces for fun, automate the boring recon so I can break things faster, and share whatever survives so you can skip the painful part and start with a head start.</p>
 </div>

 <div class="panel profile-hero">